- The one thing you must do before you spend any money

 We’re not allowed to drive a car until we’ve passed a test to say that we know the road rules, then we have to take lessons to learn how to safely control the vehicle before we go for another test and show someone that we can drive well enough and safely enough to be allowed to drive by ourselves.

 We don’t consider money in the same light, yet how much emotional misery is caused by money because we don’t know how to handle it and we head for disaster unknowingly?

-I’ve put together a heap of resources here, with the books that I recommend, particularly the ones I’ve mentioned on this page.
+I’ve put together a heap of must have resources here, with the books and other things that I use, particularly the ones I’ve mentioned on this page.

 Reading is one thing but doing is something else.
 Playing games is incredibly effective in having us understand what we read and helping us learn how to apply the principle, and there are two games that I’d recommend:

 - Robert Kiyosaki’s Rich Dad’s Cashflow 101, and